Andy Scott, CTO, on Data Driven vs. Non-Data Driven Companies

-Data-Driven vs. Non-Data Driven Companies
+Data-Driven vs. Non-Data-Driven Companies

 Companies without BI tend to be buried in Excel, often after failed BI initiatives.
-While it’s possible to get some data insights through Excel, leaders without dashboard reporting are largely flying blind.
-This lack of visibility creates uncertainty, tension, and angst, and leaders find themselves stuck in “firefighter mode.”
+While it is possible to get some data insights through Excel, leaders without dashboard reporting are largely flying blind.
+This lack of visibility creates uncertainty, tension, and angst, and leaders find themselves stuck in firefighter mode.
+As an aside, Blue Margin has observed that clients who use an agile approach in their data projects experience greater success than those who attempt the ERP-style waterfall approach.

 AI Requires a Strong Data Foundation

-Although AI/ML are powerful technologies, they both require quality data.
+When embarking on a data strategy, it is not uncommon for companies to want to jump to advanced technologies like artificial intelligence and machine learning.
+Andy offered a clear explanation of both technologies and the use case for AI and ML within business intelligence.
+Although AI and ML are powerful, they both require quality data.
 Andy says, “If your data is no good, the conclusion that your brilliant piece of software is going to come to is fundamentally flawed.”
-If you do not have the core data to power AI/ML, start lower down on the value chain.
-If you have access to good data, it can make sense to deploy value creating solutions, as they did at Hydromax
+If you do not have the core data to power AI and ML, start lower down on the value chain.
+If you have access to good data, it can make sense to deploy value-creating solutions, as they did at Hydromax.
+For a broader view on this topic, read our perspective on building an AI-ready data platform.

 Hydromax’s Recipe for Dashboarding Success